Jcalle0000/MedicalDataSQL/README.md

   1. countFunction2 @DiseaseInput @DiseaseCount
-  Takes the name of the disease as an Input and then outputs the count of customers with that disease
+  Takes the name of the disease as an Input and then outputs the count of customers with that disease <br>
   2. returnCustomer @Disease
-  Executes a list of customers with a certain disease
+  Executes a list of customers with a certain disease <br>
-  3. MostCommonDisease
+  3. MostCommonDisease <br>
-  a. uses CountFunction2 to iterate through the columns keeping track of the highestCount
+  a. uses CountFunction2 to iterate through the columns keeping track of the highestCount <br>
-  b.  returning the list of customers with the returnCustomer procedure.
+  b.  returning the list of customers with the returnCustomer procedure. <br>
   c.
-Also prints out the disease with its count.
+Also prints out the disease with its count. <br>

 Project Date (Started):November 27, 2020